lk-geimfari/awesomo/languages/JAVA.md

 Druid excels as a data warehousing solution for fast aggregate queries on petabyte sized data sets.
 Druid supports a variety of flexible filters, exact calculations, approximate algorithms, and other useful calculations.

 Druid can load both streaming and batch data and integrates with Samza, Kafka, Storm, Spark, and Hadoop.

+## E

+[**Encon**](https://github.com/appulse-projects/encon-java) - is a Java library, **E**rlang **N**ode **CON**nector, which allows your `JVM` app to duplex interact with `Erlang` or `Elixir` nodes.
+It is based on [Erlang Distribution Protocol](http://erlang.org/doc/apps/erts/erl_dist_protocol.html) and provides a convenient way to work with its components.
+The project consists of different sub-modules, start from basic elements like Erlang term serialization/deserialization, continue to Erlang distribution protocol itself and end with data mapping and Spring integration.

 ## L